flexiant/kubernetes-install/README.md

 # kubernetes-install cookbook
-The Kubernetes Cookbook install `kubernetes`at master and slaves using `kubernetes-install::master`and `kubernetes-install::slave`
+The Kubernetes Cookbook install `kubernetes`at master and nodes using `kubernetes-install::master`and `kubernetes-install::node`

 ## Supported Platforms
 This cookbook is intended to be used with Linux using systemd.
 SysV, Init.d and Upstart are not supported.